Through licensing agreements with states, ARRT offers exams to state-approved candidates

 for all exams.
 Candidates attempting the exam as a state candidate instead of taking

-ARRT certification attempts.
+ARRT certification and registration attempts.
 Preview

 for more general information about state licensing exams.